 “The best fried chicken you ever tasted!
 That’s a mighty strong statement, but you’ll agree after visiting Seattle’s newest, most unique eating place that it’s a mighty true one.
 Coon Chicken Inn brings to Seattle and the Northwest a nationally-famous method of cookery, and provides a novel, pleasing restaurant at which you’ll enjoy eating.
 Good food served in a cheerful atmosphere!
 A service that will fit in with your every plan—party, after-theatre affair, or the wish for a splendid meal!
 Throughout America our splendid foods have pleased the most discriminating palates.
 Coon Chicken Inn is not ‘just another restaurant’—it is an innovation providing a pleasurable change from the ordinary café—a new eating place whose cuisine is considered in a class by itself, head and shoulders above the average.”

-In Seattle the small but growing community of black people reacted immediately to the caricature portrayal of black people in the Coon Chicken Inn logo.
+In Seattle in the 1930s the small but growing community of black people reacted immediately to the caricature portrayal of black people in the Coon Chicken Inn logo.
 From 1930 to 1949 when Mr. Graham closed the Coon Chicken Inn of Seattle, he was often confronted with labor protests and civil rights objections to the restaurant.
-A lawsuit was filed but Mr. Graham got around it by changing the restaurant logo from “blackface” to blue.
+A discrimination lawsuit was filed but Mr. Graham got around it by changing the restaurant logo from “blackface” to blue.

 Novelty architecture along the road

 The Coon Chicken Inn architecture was meant to be eye-catching for people traveling on the highway.
 This was a typical strategy for road houses and was also used by another nearby restaurant, the Jolly Roger.
 The Jolly Roger was built in Art Deco style with a tower to make it very visible at 8721 Bothell Way (present site of a Shell gas station).
 The restaurant with a dance floor had started out with another name, but the tower worked just as well for the change of theme and for visibility along the roadway.

 M.L.
 Graham’s next enterprises